bhauman/lein-figwheel/README.md

 Reloading works beautifully on referentially transparent code and code that only defines behavior without bundling state with the behavior.

+If you are using React or Om it's not hard to write reloadable code, in fact you might be doing it already.

 There are several coding patterns to look out for when writing reloadable code.